 The successful candidate will have a background in life insurance/reinsurance or financial services, and a general knowledge of the financial services industry’s regulatory and reporting frameworks, including an awareness of at least two of the following:

 To qualify, applicants must be legally authorized to work in the United States, and should not require, now or in the future, sponsorship for employment visa status.SAS is an equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status or any other characteristic protected by law.
-The level of this position will be determined based on the applicant's education, skills and experience.
-Resumes may be considered in the order they are received.
+All qualified applicants are considered for employment without regard to race, color, religion, gender, sexual orientation, gender identity, age, national origin, disability status, protected veteran status or any other characteristic protected by law.
+Read more: Equal Employment Opportunity is the Law.
+Also view the supplement EEO is the Law, and the notice Pay Transparency Resumes may be considered in the order they are received.
 SAS employees performing certain job functions may require access to technology or software subject to export or import regulations.
 To comply with these regulations, SAS may obtain nationality or citizenship information from applicants for employment.
 SAS collects this information solely for trade law compliance purposes and does not use it to discriminate unfairly in the hiring process.